lfom/AmazfitPaceCalendarWidget/README.md

 # Amazfit Pace Calendar Widget
 ![Amazfit Pace Calendar Widget Banner](other%20files/amazfit-calendar-widget.png)

-After @Quinny899 's excellent work, we are able to make widget/apps!
+After [Quinny899](https://github.com/KieronQuinn)'s excellent work, we are able to make widget/apps!
 So, here is the first Calendar Widget for our Amazfit Pace/Stratos!